-Between 1989-2020, life expectancy at birth steadily increased from approximately 73 to 79 vears.
-Meanwhile. infant mortality (the proportion of infants who die before age 1), decreased significantly from 26 to 9 deaths per 1.000 live births (Photo: A Panamanian bov).
+1989-2023 Between life expectancv at birth steadily increased from approximately 73 to Meanwhile 78 vears. infant mortality (the proportion of infants who die before age 1), decreased significantly from 26 to 15 deaths per 1.000 live births.

-Despite these positive trends, inadequate rural maternal care and a high rate of illegal abortions (see p.
-3 of Sex and Gender) elevate Panama's maternal mortality rate.
-At 52 per

-100,000 live births, this rate is substantially lower than the Latin American average of 74 and that of Colombia (83), but higher than Costa Rica (27).
+Despite these positive trends, inadequate rural maternal care and a high rate of illegal abortions (see Sex and Gender) elevate Panama's maternal mortality rate.
+At 50 per 100,000 live births, this rate is substantially lower than the Latin American average of 88 and that of Colombia (75), but higher than Costa Rica (22).
 Moreover, quality of healthcare generally varies greatly among private and public facilities and deteriorates substantially in rural areas, contributing to significant health disparities between urban and rural dwellers.